varabyte/kotter/README.md

 console) is finished (which, in the above case, will be almost instant).

 `session { ... }` sets the outer scope for your whole program.
 While we're just calling it with default arguments here, you can also pass in parameters that apply to the entire application.
-A Kotter `session` can contain one or more `section`s.

 While the above simple case is a bit verbose for what it's doing, Kotter starts to show its strength when doing background work (or other async tasks like waiting for user input) during which time the section block may render several times.
 We'll see many examples throughout this document later.

+A Kotter `session` can contain one or more `section`s.
+Your own app may only ever contain a single `section` and that's fine!
+But if you have multiple `section`s, it will feel to the user like your app has a current, active area, trailing a history of text from previous interactions that no longer changes.

 ### 🎨 Text Effects